 About the KWPF Portfolio

 The Government of Korea provided US$90 million during FY14-FY16 (Phase I), US$90 million during FY17-FY19 (Phase II), and a replenishment of US$140 million for FY20 to FY23.
-The KWPF Secretariat has so far administered four calls for Window 2 and 3 proposals in Phase 1 (calls 1, 2, 3, and 4), and three calls for proposals (calls 5, 6 and 7) under Phase 2.
+The KWPF Secretariat has so far administered four calls for Window 2 and 3 proposals in Phase 1 (calls 1, 2, 3, and 4); three calls for proposals (calls 5, 6 and 7) under Phase 2; and three calls for proposals (calls 8 and 9 and special COVID-19 call).

 During Phase 1, the program committed US$9.76 million to Window 2 grants, US$25.17 million to Window 3 grants, and US$50.65 million to Window 1 programs, all together representing 95 percent of the US$90 million contributions received.
 For phase 2, KWPF approved US$$17.62 million for window 2 grants, US$26.70 million for window 3 grants, and US$35.90 million to Window 1 programs, all together representing 89 percent of the US$90 million contributions received, and $44.53 million to Window 1 programs, all together representing 88 percent of the $90 million contributions received.
 See list of approved Window 2 and 3 grants here.